-Services that are covered for you What you must pay when you get these services Podiatry services (Medicare-covered) Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs There is no coinsurance, copayment, or deductible for Medicare-covered podiatry services.
-Prior authorization may be required.
-Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: There is no coinsurance, copayment, or deductible for an annual PSA test.
-Digital rectal examProstate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+Podiatry services (Medicare-covered)

+- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs

+Prostate cancer screening exams

+For men age 50 and older, covered services include the following - once every 12 months:

+There is no coinsurance, copayment, or deductible for an annual PSA test.

+- Digital rectal exam - Prostate Specific Antigen (PSA) test

+Prosthetic devices and related supplies

+Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision care" later in this section for more detail.

-There is no coinsurance, copayment, or deductible for members eligible for this benefit.
-Prior authorization may be required.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-There is no coinsurance, copayment, or deductible for members eligible for this benefit.
-Prior authorization may be required.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening and
+There is no coinsurance or copayment for members eligible for this benefit.

+Pulmonary rehabilitation services

+Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

+There is no coinsurance or copayment for members eligible for this benefit.

+Screening and counseling to reduce alcohol misuse

+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.

-Services that are covered for you If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-What you must pay when you get these services counseling to reduce alcohol misuse preventive benefit.
+If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.